tidev/titanium-docs/docs/api/modules/ble/central.md

 ## Overview

-The CBCentral class represents remote central devices (or centrals) that have connected to an app implementing the peripheral role on a local device.
+This class represents remote central devices (or centrals) that have connected to an app implementing the peripheral role on a local device.
 Remote centrals use universally unique identifiers (UUIDs), to identify themselves.
+In Android, they have address to identify themselves.

 <ApiDocs/>